2026 - Spring

 This course is designed to introduce fundamental production concepts and techniques through lectures, projects, and lab experiences.
 The acquisition of technical skills will be a priority, as this course is a prerequisite to upper-division production classes.
 Emphasis also will be placed on developing a storyteller's point of view and the ability to create works characterized by simple yet effective visual, aural and narrative structures.
 Students will be required to attend hands-on lab sections and to complete one still photography project, one sound-designed still photo project and one sync sound digital video project.

-COM 317 INTRO SPORTS PRODUCTION/BROADCASTING • JORDAN LEVIN
+SPB 302 INTRO TO SPORTS PRODUCTION/BROADCASTING II • JORDAN LEVIN

 UPPER DIVISION - MEDIA STUDIES COURSES

-RTF 321C HISTORY OF AMERICAN TELEVISION • TBA
+RTF 321C HISTORY OF AMERICAN TELEVISION • SLAVEYA MINKOVA

 This course surveys the history of American network television during the 20th century.
 We will explore the complex ways that technological, social, political, industrial, and cultural factors have interacted to shape the form and content of broadcast, cable, and satellite television.
 Our discussion of industrial practices and regulatory decisions will be balanced with an analysis of representational and formal-aesthetic practices.
 The semester will briefly conclude with a consideration of the meaning and implications of digital convergence on contemporary American—and global—media culture.